 So if there's one thing you should follow Elizabeth for, it's her continuous pursuit of improving her craft.
 It may be one thing to keep rehashing the same thing because you're good at it, but it's entirely more commendable to step out of your comfort zone and try to develop your career in methods you might not be familiar or comfortable with, which is exactly what Elizabeth is doing.

-1. Butch Locsin: "The Skeleton of Color"
+1. Butch Locsin—"The Skeleton of Color"

-Modeling can be more than just posing for a photographer, it can be an art.
-Los Angeles based performer Butch Locsin, known as The Skeleton of Color (@butch_locsin_from_la), exemplifies this in everything he does while performing as his character.
-In many ways Butch is a performance artist, but his methods lend themselves to being a model as well, which is why I've included him on this list.
+Modeling can be more than just posing for a photographer; it can be an art.
+Los Angeles-based performer Butch Locsin, known as the Skeleton of Color (@butch_locsin_from_la), exemplifies this in everything he does while performing as his character.
+In many ways, Butch is a performance artist, but his methods lend themselves to being a model as well, which is why I've included him on this list.
 You'll see shortly how he draws crowds of photographers to shoot his performances.

-Butch's character is meant to be far more than just something to photograph, it's meant to promote Hispanic and Day of the Dead culture.
+Butch's character is meant to be far more than just something to photograph; it's meant to promote Hispanic and Day of the Dead culture.

 And this is why I think you should be following Butch on Instagram.
-He's passionate about what he does, and is always striving to share his culture and passions with others.
+He's passionate about what he does and is always striving to share his culture and passions with others.
 He will arrange performances, and tons of photographers and videographers will show up to capture images of him, and just seeing the sheer number of creatives who make it out to work with him says so much about his character, his art, and who he is as a person!

 I've been following Butch for years now, and his dedication to his craft is incredible.
-Whether it's one of his regular posts, a behind scenes video, or updates on his everyday life through his Instagram story, it's a blast getting to see him follow his passions each and every day!
+Whether it's one of his regular posts, a behind the scenes video, or updates on his everyday life through his Instagram story, it's a blast getting to see him follow his passions each and every day!

 Go Forth and Discover!

 Now it's time for you to get out there and find some more content to follow and support!
 As you peruse each Instagram featured in this article, make sure you're exploring the work of the photographers who are credited in the model's photos.
-There tons of talent out there, and platforms like Instagram make is so much easier to connect and learn from what others are doing!
+There's tons of talent out there, and platforms like Instagram make it so much easier to connect and learn from what others are doing!